PaulRaUnite/dsl_lab1/README.md

 - [x] create data structure for non-deterministic automata;
 - [x] create function that transforms regular expression AST into automata;
 - [x] create an application that receives the representation of regular expression and some expression and checks whether the statement satisfies the regexp condition.

 ## How to install and run

-Clone/download the repository and run `python app.py`.
+Clone/download the repository and execute `python app.py`.
+There is no external dependencies, only standard types and type annotations.

 It works on `python3.6`, so please use the same or newer version